interkosmos/fortran-paho/README.md

 with GNU Fortran 8, but should work with other modern compilers as well.

 ## Build Eclipse Paho
-If Eclipse Paho is not already installed, clone the GitHub [repository](https://github.com/eclipse/paho.mqtt.c) and build it from
+If Eclipse Paho is not installed already, clone the GitHub [repository](https://github.com/eclipse/paho.mqtt.c) and build it from
 source:
 ```